ellisbrown/ellisbrown.github.io/_posts/2017-12-26-name2gender-introduction.md

 ---

 # Disclaimer
 It is worthy to acknowledge that there are many names, such as my own (Ellis), that are about equally common among both genders.
 Datasets containing discrete labels, as opposed to frequency of occurrence in the world, were much easier to come across, and so I have only taken into consideration the binary classification of names given by these datasets.
 A more robust approach would incorporate the frequency of occurrence in a population to give a more probabilistic gender prediction.
-The “Gender-name association scores” approach by Wendy Liu might be a good approach [[3](#references)].
-The presence of gender ambiguous names also limits the best case real-world accuracy that could be achieved by a gender classification system.
+The “Gender-name association scores” approach by Wendy Liu might be a good approach.[^3] The presence of gender ambiguous names also limits the best case real-world accuracy that could be achieved by a gender classification system.

 Furthermore, there are increasing movements being made to recognize more than the traditional binary male and female genders in our society.
 As these efforts are still in their infancy and there is very little (if any) data containing these expanded gender classifications, I make no attempt to incorporate them into this analysis.